luisrowley/full-stack-search/README.md

 <!-- Write-up/conclusion section -->

 #### On performance

 One of the main performance bottlenecks was lacking support for query parameters and relying all filtering on the client.

 ### Other improvements

+ShowClearBtn state was redundant since we can conditionally show or hide the clear button if based on the presence of a search term state.

 #### Database connection